Market access

 Imports

-There are market access arrangements in place to import mangoes into the Australian market from countries with counter-seasonal production to Australia.
+There are market access arrangements in place to allow imported mangoes into the Australian market.
+At this time, the majority of imported mangoes arrive counter-seasonal to Australia's main production period.

 Processed mango products can be imported into Australia without restriction.
 Imported processed product usually takes the form of juice, purees and canned product.